 These large-scale drawings have lead to artist book projects, works in intaglio and woodcut, and multi-panel installations.

-She has received fellowships and awards from the Edward Albee Foundation, The MacDowell Colony, Chenven Foundation and a Two Trees Cultural Space Subsidy Program.
+She has received fellowships from MacDowell, the Edward Albee Foundation, Chenven Foundation and The Cultural Space Studio Program in Dumbo/Brooklyn.
 Her work has been featured in Hyperallergic, Art Spiel, Bomb Magazine, Vasari21, TECA/ Testimonianze Editoria Cultura Arte, Guernica Magazine, and Publishing Perspectives and is in the collections of The National Museum of Women in the Arts, The Brooklyn Museum, New York Public Library, Azerbaijan Museum, and The Library of Congress.
-A bilingual version of her artist book, Frayed Edges, was published by Ediciones Vigía in Matanzas/Cuba and her artist book, “this place/this hour,” was included in an exhibition at The Center for Book Arts commemorating the 200th anniversary of the birth of Walt Whitman.
+A bilingual version of her artist book, Frayed Edges, was published by Ediciones Vigía in Matanzas/Cuba and her artist book, “this place/this hour,” was included in an exhibition at The Center for Book Arts commemorating the 200th anniversary of the birth of Walt Whitman in 2019.